sugoi-toolkit-official/sugoi-hook/README.md

 This project is built on top of [Textractor](https://github.com/Chenx221/Textractor), a modified version of the original Textractor by Artikash.
 We are grateful for their contribution to the text extraction community.

 **Textractor** is a powerful text hooking tool that enables real-time text extraction from games and applications.
-SugoiHook provides a modern, user-friendly interface to make Textractor more accessible.
+Sugoi Hook provides a modern, user-friendly interface to make Textractor more accessible.

 ### Credits
 - **Original Textractor**: [Artikash/Textractor](https://github.com/Artikash/Textractor)
 - **Modified Textractor**: [Chenx221/Textractor](https://github.com/Chenx221/Textractor)
-- **SugoiHook GUI**: Modern interface and plugin system
+- **Sugoi Hook GUI**: Modern interface and plugin system

 ## License